 GA4 Not Collecting Data?
 A 10-Minute Troubleshooting Guide

 You have set up Google Analytics 4, published your GTM container, and waited 24 hours.
 You open the GA4 real-time report expecting to see your own visit light up the screen — and nothing.
 Zero.
 Not a single event.
 Before you rip out the tracking and start again, take a breath.
-GA4 data gaps almost always trace back to one of five common causes, and most of them take under ten minutes to diagnose and fix.
+GA4 data gaps almost always trace back to one of six common root causes, and most take under ten minutes to diagnose and fix.

 Step 1: Is the Tag Actually Firing?